micah-jaffe/caesarnote/README.md

 ![main](https://github.com/micah-jaffe/caesarnote/blob/master/app/assets/images/readme/main.png)

-In order to be able to create a new note via the sidebar from anywhere within the application, the note creation component first searches for a notebook to post to in the URL, and if it doesn't find one it posts to the user's default notebook.
+In order to create a new note via the sidebar from anywhere within the application, the note creation component first searches for a notebook to post to in the URL, and if it doesn't find one it posts to the user's default notebook.
 A note or notebook created with an empty title will default to 'Untitled' through the backend.

 ```javascript
  parseNotebookId() {